vinayakjoshi04/Moms_Kitchen/README.md

 - Clean, responsive, and intuitive UI
 - State management and component optimization for seamless performance
 - Deployed Link for Restaurant Dashboard - https://momskitchendashboard.netlify.app/
+- This is the github link of Restaurant Dashboard - https://github.com/mittalrishab/restaurant_owner_dashboard

 ## 📸 Screenshots